Attorney Practice areas

-Currently, Merrick Law accepts cases that Jeff Merrick believes to be meritorious and worth a civil lawsuit.
+Currently, Jeff Merrick, P.C. accepts cases Jeff Merrick believes to be meritorious and worth a civil lawsuit.

-Merrick Law is experienced in practice areas listed below.
+Attorney Merrick is experienced in practice areas listed below.

 Against Lawyers – Legal malpractice, fraud, breach of contract, breach of fiduciary duty, and others.